g-patton/StoryBooks/README.md

 - This application can be found at [https://storybooksforfriends.herokuapp.com/](https://storybooksforfriends.herokuapp.com/)

-This app uses Node.js/Express/MongoDB and Handlebars with Google OAuth for authentication
+This app uses Node.js/Express/MongoDB/Handlebars with Google OAuth for authentication

 ## Usage

 Add your mongoDB URI and Google OAuth credentials to the config.env file
+- this will include both client secret and ID

 ```
 # Install dependencies